Vlog: Europe

 Despite the strict regulations on social media and a diverse audience, there are influential vloggers who brought this new way of narrative into the European market.
-SQUEEZIE (Lucas Hauchard) has over 18 million followers on YouTube, who is one of the most followed French YouTuber.
-He was known for his diverse range of video contents: gaming, vlogs, and comedic sketches.
-His vlogs are mainly interactive content of taking his audience to exciting adventures.
-For another example, Kwebbelkop (Jordi van den Bussche) is a Dutch YouTuber who has almost 15 million subscribers.
-His videos encompass a wide range of content, including gaming, challenges, vlogs, and comedic skits.
+SQUEEZIE (Lucas Hauchard), a French vlogger, has over 18 million followers on YouTube.
+He was known for his interactive travel vlogs.
+For another example, Kwebbelkop (Jordi van den Bussche) is a Dutch YouTuber who has 15 million followers.
+His vlogs include games, challenges, and comedic skits.